-Indirect Infringement (which can further be divided into induced infringement and contributory infringement).
+Indirect Infringement (which can further be divided into induced infringement and contributory infringement)

 A patent is said to be directly infringed when a person without authority makes, uses, offers to sell, or sells any patented invention during the term of the patent.

-For direct infringement to be present, every claim limitation must be practiced or performed.
+For direct patent infringement to be present, every claim limitation must be practiced or performed.
 The limitations can be practiced in a final product or when the product is assembled.

 In the case of patented processes, it is required that each limitation or step is performed by the same party (infringing party).

-Direct infringement implies that the unauthorized version of the invention either performs the same function as the original or meets the original’s description.
-Direct infringement is easier to identify within an infringing product.
+Direct patent infringement implies that the unauthorized version of the invention either performs the same function as the original or meets the original’s description.
+Direct patent infringement is easier to identify within an infringing product.

 Akamai Technologies, Inc. v.
 Limelight Networks, Inc. - Akamai Technologies, Inc., owns a patent that covers a method for efficient delivery of web content.
 The claimed method consists of placing some of a content provider’s content elements on a set of replicated servers and modifying the content provider’s web page to instruct web browsers to retrieve that content from those servers.
-Akamai filed a complaint against Limelight Networks, Inc., alleging both direct and induced infringement of the patent.
+Akamai filed a complaint against Limelight Networks, Inc., alleging both direct and induced patent infringement.
 Limelight, however, does not modify the content providers’ web pages itself but instructs its customers on the steps needed to do that modification.
 Limelight was held not to infringe the patent because Limelight’s customers performed one of the steps of the claimed method.